rednafi/rednafi.com/content/go/strategy_pattern.md

 and pass that as an argument.
 The `display` function will happily accept any formatter as long as the strategy class satisfies the `MessageFormatter` interface.

-The same thing can be achived in a more functional[^4] manner as well.
+Same thing can be achived in a more functional[^4] manner as well.

 But Ruby is still primarily an OO language and it has classes.
-How'd you model the same solution in a language like Go where there's no concept of classes or explicit interface implementation?
+How'd you model the same solution in a language like Go where there's no concept of a class or explicit interface implementation?
 This wasn't clear to me from the get-go until I started playing with the language a little more and digging through OSS codebase with GitHub code search.